carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 Automatic reference counting
 ----------------------------

-Clang provides support for `automated reference counting
+Clang provides support for :doc:`automated reference counting
-<AutomaticReferenceCounting.html>`_ in Objective-C, which eliminates the need
+<AutomaticReferenceCounting>` in Objective-C, which eliminates the need
 for manual ``retain``/``release``/``autorelease`` message sends.
 There are two feature macros associated with automatic reference counting:
 ``__has_feature(objc_arc)`` indicates the availability of automated reference counting in general, while ``__has_feature(objc_arc_weak)`` indicates that automated reference counting also includes support for ``__weak`` pointers to Objective-C objects.

+.. _objc-fixed-enum:

 Enumerations with a fixed underlying type
 -----------------------------------------